Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 > };
 > ```
 >
-> You can re-use the skeleton from the previous as your starting point, replacing the 2 x 3 matrix with the 4 x 4 matrix
+> You can re-use the skeleton from the previous exercise as your starting point, replacing the 2 x 3 matrix with the 4 x
-> above.
+> 4 matrix above and modifying the vector type and communication functions as required.
 >
 > > ## Solution
 > >